Exploring non-Euclidean photonics: Pseudosphere microlaser: Stability computations of periodic geodesics

 where $\epsilon=\pm 1$ depends on the relative position of the light ray and the boundary, and $\kappa_t$ is the tangent curvature (also known as the geodesic curvature).
 The parameter $\epsilon$ can be defined as

 where $\vec p$ is the momentum of the ray \emph{after} reflection on the boundary.

-It remains to calculate the tangent curvature $\kappa_t$ because we must only consider the curvature in the tangent plane where the reflection takes place.
-To formalize that, we call $\vec{N}$ the unit vector normal to the surface.
-If the curvature of the boundary $\frac{d^{2} \vec{c}}{dt^{2}}$ is collinear to $\vec{N}$ then all the curvature is outside the tangent plane.
-Therefore, the tangent curvature $\kappa_t$ is zero.
+It remains to calculate the tangent curvature $\kappa_t$.
+To formalize that, we denote $\vec{N}$ the unit vector normal to the surface.
+If the curvature of the boundary $\frac{d^{2} \vec{c}}{dt^{2}}$ is collinear to $\vec{N}$ then all the curvature is outside the tangent plane and thus the tangent curvature $\kappa_t$ is zero.
 This is the case when the curve $\vec{c}$ is a geodesic.
 Hence, a reflection on a geodesic is equivalent to a reflection on a plane mirror in the 2D Euclidean case.

 In general, the vector normal to the surface $\vec{N}$ and the curvature of the boundary $\vec{c}$ are not collinear.
-The tangent curvature $\kappa_t$ is the norm of the projection of $\frac{d^{2} \vec{c}}{dt^{2}}$ onto the tangent plane:
+The tangent curvature $\kappa_t$ is the modulus of the projection of $\frac{d^{2} \vec{c}}{dt^{2}}$ onto the tangent plane: